dladd/pyFormex/sphinx/install.rst

 pyFormex on other platforms (especially on Windows), but it should all be rather obvious.
 If you have some programming experience on your platform, and you want to give it a try, please do so.
-We certainly are willing to help where we can.  for running the GUI on Windows.
+We certainly are willing to help where we can.
 And we are certainly interested in feedback about your attempt, whether successful or not.